Towson University's Department of Finance teaches the analytical skills and financial modeling necessary to be successful in the business world.

 Innovative Finance Programs

 We offer tracks in investments and financial planning as well as the corporate finance concentration as a part of the business administration major.
 Our finance concentration for the business administration major has been accepted into the CFA Institute University Recognition Program.
-This status is granted to institutions whose degree program(s) incorporate at least 70 percent of the CFA Program Candidate Body of Knowledge—providing students with a solid foundation that positions them well to sit for the exam to become a Chartered Financial Analyst.
+This status is granted to institutions whose degree program(s) incorporate at least 70 percent of the CFA® Program Candidate Body of Knowledge—providing students with a solid foundation that positions them well to sit for the exam to earn the Chartered Financial Analyst® (CFA) credential.
 We also offer a finance minor for non-business students.

 Opportunities and Resources for Students